 The construction of the extension would require the removal of several small structures that sit between the main building and the rotunda.
-These are poor quality, piecemeal additions that contribute little to the architectural importance of the building.
+These are poor quality, piecemeal additions that contribute little to the Conservation Area.
 The removal of these structures is therefore considered acceptable.

 The extension has been designed to fill the gap between the rear of the main building and rotunda without dominating the space.
-The extension would not be highly visible from the street and would not affect the principal elevation.
+The extension would not be highly visible from the street and raises no overlooking or overshadowing concerns.